sparkflows/sparkflows-docs/docs/tutorials/data-science/sklearn/houseprice-ridge-regression.rst

 House Price
 =============================================

-House Price Prediction with Sklearn gradient boosting regression model and evaluate the model performance.
+House Price Prediction use case here is solved below by building a regression model using Sklearn gradient boosted algorithm followed by evaluating the model performance.

 - Features - Bedroom, lotsize, bathrooms.
 - Target variable - Price.